What is Beacon's relationship to our ERP or SIS system?

 1. In display for student success network members on a student's profile page.

-2. In aggregate as filters for student success network members when creating lists of students on their landing page.
+2. In aggregate as filters for student success network members when creating groups of students to track or communicate with in Beacon.

 Both of these uses allow for interventionists to quickly seek and review relevant information about a student in order to help them be successful.

 Who can see this information?

 Success network members who maintain the role of "Advisor," "Generalist," "Executive," or "Administrator" have access to review student-specific data for all available fields.
 These roles are intended for full-time faculty/staff members of the institution.
 Each campus may choose to apply the above roles to specific users using their own methodology.